 Over the years that followed, Wychavon District Council became one of the main organisers of the event with more and more input from, amongst others, the Worcester-Birmingham & Droitwich Canals Society.
 In 2016 a decision was made by the Council to re-focus the festival back into Vines Park for 2017 and to step back on their involvement in the main organising of the event.
 This saw the Worcester-Birmingham & Droitwich Canals Society take over as the main organisers for the festival with the helpful support of the District and Town Councils and others.

-After the success of the previous festival it was decided that this arrangement would continue and the classic car rally was moved back to the High Street (unfortunately since these dates we are no longer able to bring you the classic car rally).
+After the success of the previous festival it was decided that this arrangement would continue and the classic car rally was moved back to the High Street (unfortunately, since these dates, we are no longer able to bring you this).

 In 2023, we celebrated the 50th anniversary of the start of the restoration of the Droitwich canals, our celebration of the life of the visionary, the late Max Sinclair (above right) and 100 years since the end of World War 1.